nefarius/docs.nefarius.at/docs/projects/ViGEm/End-of-Life.md

 ### Manual methods

-??? info "Adjusting the ViGEmBus updater (for win 10 and 11)"
+??? info "Adjusting the ViGEmBus updater (for Windows 10 and 11)"

     !!! warning "This is the recommended action if you're running Windows 10/11" If you're running ViGEm Bus Driver **v1.21.442 or older** the following section applies to you and is highly recommended to follow until software updates become available (if ever).